FleetOpsClub logo

 Not ideal for

-Reseller pricing and support are less predictable than direct-sales models.
+Reseller variability — pricing, contract shape, and support quality depend on which partner you buy through, not a single standard.
 Geotab's reseller model is a real commercial variable, not a minor detail.

 A strong Geotab demo should prove that the team will actually benefit from the platform's depth.